Kate Spade New York

-Business history
+History

 Prior to company creation

 Katherine Noel Brosnahan (later known as Kate Spade) was born on December 24, 1962, in Kansas City, Missouri.
 She grew up in Kansas City and went to an all-girls Catholic high school.
 Eventually she moved to Arizona, where she attended Arizona State University and graduated in 1985.
 It is there that she met her future husband, Andy Spade.
 Katherine majored in journalism, while Andy majored in architecture.

 In 1986, after completing their education, the couple moved to New York City.
 It was in New York that Katherine worked as a style editor for Mademoiselle, but left in 1991 (with the title of senior editor/head of accessories) to start her own handbag line.
 To get inspiration, Kate browsed local flea markets and secondhand stores.
 She also researched the styles, fabrics, and potential production costs of making her own handbags.
 The team slowly worked their way up the social ladder until they were able to create a company that would be noticed by the public.

 Early stages

-Kate Spade New York was founded in 1993 by Katherine Noel Brosnahan and her husband/business partner Andy Spade.
+Kate Spade New York was founded in 1993 by Katherine Noel Brosnahan and her husband/business partner Andy Spade, along with Elyce Arons and Pamela Bell.
 Kate Spade New York started after a suggestion from Andy when Katherine was unsure about her next career move after working six years at Mademoiselle.
 Originally, the business started out with the Sam handbag.
-Eventually, Andy withdrew $35,000 from his 401K account to fund the production of Katherine’s handbags.
-Her debut line infused classic shapes, colors, and fabrics into a now iconic square bag with a small black label sewn to the outside of the bag that said “Kate Spade New York.”
+Eventually, Andy withdrew $35,000 from his 401K account to fund the production of Katherine's handbags.
+Her debut line infused classic shapes, colors, and fabrics into a now iconic square bag with a small black label sewn to the outside of the bag that said "Kate Spade New York."
 Her main target market at this time was the upper middle class.

 In 1996, Spade's company opened its first shop in New York City's SoHo neighborhood.
-Kate Spade rose in eight months after a journalist at Cleveland Research Co. recommended buying the shares because of the brand’s growth potential.
+Kate Spade rose in eight months after a journalist at Cleveland Research Co. recommended buying the shares because of the brand's growth potential.

 After 1998 the company began to expand, with sales totaling $27 million.
 In 1999, Neiman Marcus Group paid $34 million for a 56% stake of the company.
 In 2006 when Neiman Marcus Group acquired the remaining 44% stake in Kate Spade for $59.4 M, revenue was reportedly near $99 million.
 This acquisition valued the company at $134 million.